tcarrel/RPG/README.md

 an issue if you're interested.

+For now I'll probably just find someone on fivver(https://www.fiverr.com) when I'm ready.

 ==DEVELOPMENT LOG==============================================================

+(03/02/2019) Slowly getting back into working on this after moving overseas and starting a new job.
+The necessity of having some sort of scripting built into this engine is starting to loom.
+Although creating and incorporating my own scripting language sounds like a fun challenge, I've never really looked into using another pre-existing scripting language in my own programs, so this in itself may be a worthwile pursuit.

 (26/03/2018) Stepping away from the game for a bit to work on a map editor to